PhilipYip1988/python-tutorials/002_markdown/readme.md

 on the
 seashore

-If we want to deliberately separate it out into different lines, we must doubly space it.
+If instead the sentance is to be deliberately separated out over different lines, doubly space it.
 The following markdown:

 ```
 She sells